 The walk around town is easy along roads and footpaths so it is good for anyone who is able to walk and stand for an amount of time.

 We hope this article from us here at Travels in Gippsland has you inspired to visit Cowwarr and go on an amazing Ghost adventure with Daryl.
-For more amazing ideas on where to holiday in Gippsland click through to our Gippsland Attractions page for more brilliant inspiration.
+For more amazing ideas on where to holiday in Gippsland click through to our things to do in Gippsland page for more brilliant inspiration.

 About the Author

 Mark has grown up and lived in the Gippsland area all his life.
 Being born and raised in Gippsland he knows a thing or 2 about this amazing region.
 When Mark is not working he is out exploring the best of Gippsland with his wife and kids